Vietnam.vn - Nền tảng quảng bá Việt Nam

 Secretary Yellen also defended US moves to "reduce risks" to its economy from China, as well as address what the US sees as "unfair treatment" of its businesses.

-During the July 7 meeting, Chinese Premier Li Qiang said a rainbow appeared after Yellen's plane arrived in Beijing.
-"I think this can be applied to US-China relations.
-After the stormy period, we can definitely see a rainbow," Li said.
+During the talks on July 7, Chinese Premier Li Qiang said that a rainbow appeared after Ms. Yellen's plane arrived in Beijing.
+"I think this can be applied to the US-China relationship.
+After the stormy period, we can definitely see a rainbow," Mr. Li said.

 Tensions in US-China relations have escalated over many issues such as Taiwan, trade and other disagreements.
 However, President Biden on June 19 assessed that US-China relations are "on the right track", showing that US Secretary of State Antony Blinken's visit to China has brought certain results.